Which Of The Following Is A Rhetorical Question

 While context is crucial, several indicators can help you determine if a question is rhetorical:

-- The answer is self-evident: The implied answer is so obvious it doesn't require verbalization.
-For example, "Is the sky blue?" is a rhetorical question because the answer is inherently known.
+• The answer is self-evident: The implied answer is so obvious it doesn't require verbalization.
+Take this: "Is the sky blue?" is a rhetorical question because the answer is inherently known.

-- The question is used for emphasis: The question serves to highlight a point or feeling rather than seek information.
-For instance, "How could anyone be so cruel?" emphasizes the speaker's outrage rather than requesting an explanation of the cruelty.
+• The question is used for emphasis: The question serves to highlight a point or feeling rather than seek information.
+To give you an idea, "How could anyone be so cruel?" emphasizes the speaker's outrage rather than requesting an explanation of the cruelty.

 Types of Rhetorical Questions